 - Thanks for the recommendation from Pankaj in the comments section, one can also stay at KMVN Birthi Falls instead of Munsiyari and enjoy peace up there.

 Day 5 | Munsiyari – Chaukori

-- Chaukori offers a much wider view of the Himalayan range wile Munsiyari offers a touching view of Panchchulli range.
-The view of Nanda Devi from Chaukori is purely magical and feels like as if you will touch it.
+- Chaukori offers a much wider view of the Himalayan range wile Munsiyari offers a touching view of the Panchchulli range.
+The view of Nanda Devi from Chaukori is purely magical and feels as if you will touch it.

-- Again, while coming back enjoy lunch at Thal and DO NOT forget to top up fuel at Thal.
+- Again, while coming back, enjoy lunch at Thal and DO NOT forget to top up fuel at Thal.
 The restaurant just aside the petrol pump by the name JJ Hotel and Restaurant is quite nice.

 - Stop aside Birthi fall in case you missed while going to Munsiyari.